jman27182818/youtube-dl-gui-simple/README.md

 A window will then appear with a youtube browser.
 You can use the browser to navigate to your desired video.
 Once you are there hit "Download" to start downloading the video to "~/Videos/".

 Checking "audio only" will just save the audio to "~/Music/".
-The commands used to download are
+The youtube-dl commands used to download are

     youtube-dl -f 'bestvideo[ext=mp4]+bestaudio[ext=m4a]/best[ext=mp4]/best' --password PASSWORD -i -url

 for video and:

-    youtube-dl --extract-audio --audio-format mp3
+    youtube-dl -i --extract-audio --audio-format mp3

 for audio.
 You can change these commands by editing the source file (change "str= ...").